larvit/larvitamintercom/README.md

 	intercom	= new Intercom(conStr);

 let	message	= {'hello':	'world'},
-	options	= {'exchange':	'default'}; // Will default to "default" if options is omitted
+	options	= {'exchange':	'foo'}; // Will default to "default" if options is omitted

 intercom.send(message, options, function(err) {
 	// called when message is accepted by queue handler